7/4: All SBPL locations will be closed on Thursday, July 4 for Independence Day.

 Step 1: City staff contacts property owners via mail requesting an inspection of the property's sewer lateral.

 Step 2: Property owner schedules Closed Circuit Television (CCTV) Inspection on the property's sewer lateral, using the City's Video Assistance Program (VAP) or using the Certified Inspector of their choice.
 Please note that plumbers must complete the City's Certification Class yearly in order to remain eligible.
+VAP participants must schedule their inspections through the City and must use the City's contracted inspector, inspections from other inspectors will not receive VAP funding.
 VAP funding is available on a first come, first served bases.
-VAP participants must schedule their inspections through the City and must use the City's contracted inspector.

 Step 3: Following the CCTV inspection, the certified CCTV inspector must submit the inspection via Forward Lateral within 60 days.
 Inspections submitted via other platforms will be rejected.
 Property owner's should provide the inspector with an email address in order to receive an automated email when the inspection is submitted.